 In place of one of the four months, residents may elect to do one month of emergency medicine in the emergency room or one month on the general inpatient pediatric floor at St. Louis Children’s Hospital, located next to Barnes-Jewish Hospital on the Washington University Medical Campus.

 First-year residents will rotate for two months in the Department of Neurology, which has nearly 120 faculty members with international leaders in nearly every sub-specialty area.
-Residents are assigned to teams consisting of an attending neurologist, a supervising neurology resident, and medical students taking care of patients admitted to the inpatient neurology service at Barnes-Jewish Hospital.
-Residents also may be assigned to the neurology consultation service.
+Residents are assigned to teams consisting of an attending neurologist, a supervising neurology resident, and medical students taking care of patients on the inpatient neurology, acute stroke, and consult services.

 There is no required overnight call.